artistofmind/NetHack-Medieval/README.md

 > OPTIONS=tile_file:NetHack Medieval 64x-367.bmp,tile_width=64,tile_height=64

-(Replacing “64” with any other size as appropriate.) _NetHack_ is 80 tiles wide when fit to screen, so simply divide your screen width by 80 to get the size you need for the game to render at 1:1.
+(Replacing “64” with any other size, as appropriate.) _NetHack_ is 80 tiles wide when fit to screen, so simply divide your screen width by 80 to get the size you need for the game to render at 1:1.
 FYI:

 - 1080p (1920 w) = 24x
 - 1440p (2560 w) = 32x